 There have been many hurricanes in North Carolina and I didn’t always call my brother to make sure he was OK.
 He was, but I wonder if he wished I had called.
 Worse yet, I wonder if he noticed that I didn’t.

 There have been earthquakes in California and I didn’t reach out to friends who live there.
 I assumed they were fine and they were.
 I now know how much that email or phone call may have meant to them.

-I’m not proud of this, I’m just more aware.
+I’m not proud of this, but I am more aware.

 So here are my takeaways…

 - I will do a better job of being empathetic when others, near or far, are in the midst of a natural disaster.